franko003/Price_Indicator_Analysis/README.md

     │   |── images          <- Generated figures to be used in reporting
     |   |__ README.md       <- Run-through of the MVP
     |   |__ Price_Indicator_Analysis_MVP.ipynb
+    |
+    |-- figures             <- Collection of figures used in creating the walkthrough
     │
     ├── notebooks           <- Jupyter notebooks used to create scripts, perform data cleaning,
     |                         manipulation, visualizations, etc